jreisinger/docs/data/notes/Φιλοσοφία/logic.md

 Predicate - term that says something about the subject

+If you are a programmer you might find [this code](https://github.com/jreisinger/syllogism) useful.

 ## Logical expressions

 **Term** (understanding): the subject or predicate of a proposition, expressing a